 - i) Surplus, obsolete or defective items held in stock shall be disposed of at regular intervals not exceeding one year.
 Procedures for disposal of such stocks and equipment, including inventory items, should be by competitive quotations or auction, unless, following consultation with the Chief Finance Officer, the Cabinet decides otherwise in a particular case.
-Such write-offs or disposals will be reported to the Cabinet. - j) When the Chief Officer considers it appropriate, the stock or inventory item may be offered to other Portfolio's or employees for the highest quotation received on a secret and competitive basis, or disposed of by public auction, or as scrap and disposal shall be certified in the stock records or inventory by the signature of the Chief Officer or other authorised Officer. - k) The names of Officers authorised to certify such disposals shall be agreed with and notified to the Chief Finance Officer by each Chief Officer, who shall provide the Chief Finance Officer with the specimen signature and initials of each such authorised Officer and amendments as they may occur.
-Disposal of items by any other method shall be subject to prior written authority from the Chief Finance Officer. - In the event that the Authority decides to become involved in the commercial exploitation of intellectual property e.g. software development, the matter should be agreed by the Cabinet. - m) Whenever, in case of eviction, re-possession or similar circumstances, the Authority takes possession or custody of private moveable property, an itemised inventory shall be taken in the presence of two persons, one of whom shall be an Authority Officer or representative, who both shall witness it as a correct record. - n) Each Chief Officer shall be responsible for ensuring safe custody and maintaining adequate records of lost property found on premises for which that Chief Officer is responsible.
-Unclaimed items shall be disposed of by the Chief Officer under arrangements approved by the Chief Finance Officer. - o) Each Chief Officer will ensure that controls are in place to ensure that staff do not carry out private work in Authority time and that staff are aware of an employer's rights with regard to intellectual property.
-The Chief Officer People and Resources will ensure that this is reflected in the Authority's HR Policies.

-- p) Ensure that income received for the disposal of an asset is properly banked and recorded. - q) If any aspect of security is considered defective, or if special security arrangements are considered desirable, the Chief Officer concerned shall consult with the Chief Finance Officer with a view to remedial action.
+Such write-offs or disposals will be reported to the Cabinet. - j) When the Chief Officer considers it appropriate, the stock or inventory item may be offered to other Portfolio's or employees for the highest quotation received in a sealed bid process and competitive basis or disposed of by public auction.
+In each case officers should seek to achieve the highest amount of value for the Council, whichever method of disposal is appropriate.
+Disposal shall be certified in the stock records or inventory by the signature of the Chief Officer or other authorised Officer. - k) The names of Officers authorised to certify such disposals shall be agreed with and notified to the Chief Finance Officer by each Chief Officer, who shall provide the Chief Finance Officer with the specimen signature and initials of each such authorised Officer and amendments as they may occur.
+Disposal of items by any other method shall be subject to prior written consent from the Chief Finance Officer. - In the event that the Council decides to become involved in the commercial exploitation of intellectual property e.g. software development, the matter should be agreed by the Cabinet. - m) Whenever, in case of eviction, re-possession or similar circumstances, the Council takes possession or custody of private moveable property, an itemised inventory shall be taken in the presence of two persons, one of whom shall be a Council Officer or representative, who both shall witness it as a correct record. - n) Each Chief Officer shall be responsible for ensuring safe custody and maintaining adequate records of lost property found on premises for which that Chief Officer is responsible.
+Unclaimed items shall be disposed of by the Chief Officer under arrangements approved by the Chief Finance Officer. - o) Each Chief Officer will ensure that controls are in place to ensure that staff do not carry out private work in Council time and that staff are aware of an employer's rights with regard to intellectual property.
+The Senior Manager (HR & OD) will ensure that this is reflected in the Council's HR Policies. - p) Ensure that income received for the disposal of an asset is properly banked and recorded. - q) If any aspect of security is considered defective, or if special security arrangements are considered desirable, the Chief Officer concerned shall consult with the Chief Finance Officer with a view to remedial action.